Iman Meskini

 Iman Meskini (born 3 March 1997) is a Norwegian actress.
 She is best known for playing the role of Sana Bakkoush in the teen drama series Skam.

 Personal life

 Meskini grew up in the village of Langhus and identifies as a practicing Muslim.
 Her mother is from Norway and her father is from Tunisia.
 She played as a guard for the Høybråten Basketball Club during the 2016–2017 year.
 In 2016, Meskini majored in Arabic and Middle Eastern studies at the University of Oslo.
 She currently works with Norway's Air Forces.
 On 12 June 2019, Meskini married Mourad Jarrari from Morocco.
+In February 2025, Meskini gave birth to their first child, a daughter.